 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

-Arizona legislators have introduced aid-in-dying legislation each year since 2016.
-Now in the 2020 legislative session, lawmakers are considering three death with dignity bills, numbered SB1384 and SB1497 in the state senate and HB2582 in the house of representatives).
+Arizona legislators have tried to pass aid-in-dying legislation for years.
+Now in the 2023 legislative session, lawmakers are considering another death with dignity bill, called the End-of-Life Decisions Act (numbered SB1646 in the state senate and HB2583 in the house of representatives).
 If passed, the law would allow terminally ill patients who meet certain requirements to request life-ending medication.
-This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Arizona’s proposed law.
+This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Arizona's proposed laws.

-“Death with dignity” is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
-Many people still think of this process as “assisted suicide” or “physician assisted suicide.”
-However, proponents of death with dignity argue that the term “suicide” doesn’t apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
-In fact, Arizona’s proposed law states that terminating one’s life under the law is not suicide.
-(See HB2582, Section 36-3317; SB1384, Section 36-3317; and SB1497, Section 36-3315.)
+"Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
+Many people still think of this process as "assisted suicide" or "physician assisted suicide."
+However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
+In fact, Arizona's proposed law states that terminating one's life under the law is not suicide.
+(See SB1646, Section 36-3317 and HB2583, Section 36-3317.)

 You may also see the phrase "right to die" used in place of "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing an Arizona advance health care directive.
 (See the end of this article for more information.)

-Arizona’s proposed law is modeled closely on Oregon’s Death With Dignity Act, which took effect in 1997.
-If Arizona’s law passes, a patient requesting aid-in-dying medication will have to be:
+Arizona's proposed law is modeled closely on Oregon's Death With Dignity Act, which took effect in 1997.
+If Arizona's law passes, a patient requesting aid-in-dying medication must be:

 A patient who meets the requirements above will be prescribed aid-in-dying medication only if: